-Carbon comes in two basic but startlingly different forms of allotropes, namely graphite (the soft, black stuff in pencil “leads”) and diamond (the super-hard, sparkly crystals in jewelry).
-The amazing thing is that both these radically different materials are made […]
+Carbon comes in two basic but startlingly different forms of allotropes, namely graphite (the soft, black stuff in pencil “leads”) and diamond (the super-hard, sparkly crystals in the jewelry).
+The amazing thing is that both these radically different materials are […]

-Carbon comes in two basic but startlingly different forms of allotropes, namely graphite (the soft, black stuff in pencil “leads”) and diamond (the super-hard, sparkly crystals in jewelry).
+Carbon comes in two basic but startlingly different forms of allotropes, namely graphite (the soft, black stuff in pencil “leads”) and diamond (the super-hard, sparkly crystals in the jewelry).

 The amazing thing is that both these radically different materials are made from identical carbon atoms.

-Graphene is an allotrope of carbon consisting of one layer of atoms arranged during a two dimensional honeycomb lattice.
+Graphene is an allotrope of carbon consisting of one layer of atoms arranged during a two-dimensional honeycomb lattice.